andresrinivasan/edge-central-stack-with-docker/README.md

 ### Starting an App Service

-This is a little more complex as a custom version of the Edge Central `app-service.yaml` is required along with a couple of support files.
+This is a little more complex overrides of the Edge Central `app-service.yml` are needed along with a couple of support files.

 #### Override `app-service.yml`

 The app-service.yml that comes with Edge Central requires a couple of overrides.
 See [the Edge Central HTTP Export Example repo](https://github.com/andresrinivasan/edge-central-http-export-example) for the source and additional story telling.
-First and most important is to use a Docker Volume rather than a [bind mount](https://docs.docker.com/storage/bind-mounts/) for the app service configuration file.
+First I felt that a Docker Volume was more Docker'ish rather than a [bind mount](https://docs.docker.com/storage/bind-mounts/) for the app service configuration file.

 App services expect to find their configuration in res/APP-SERVICE-NAME/configuration.toml where APP-SERVICE-NAME is...wait for it...the name of the app service.
-The modified Docker Compose file (`custom-app-service.yaml`) now includes an external volume dependency on `edgecentral-app-service-config` which is mounted as `/res`.
+The override Docker Compose file (`app-service-override.yaml`) includes an external volume dependency on `edgecentral-app-service-config` which is mounted as `/res`.
+This overrides the bind mount in `app-service.yml` which mounts `~/.edgexpert/...` as `/res`.
 When the app service is started via `make`, the app service configuration file is copied to `edgecentral-app-service-config:/res/javascript-http-export/configuration.toml`.

 A ports key has also been added to the service to make it easier to trigger the app service directly from the host.